FOR-TIMI/Team-Profile-Generator/README.md

 ## Purpose
-This is a command line Interface that accepts user input and generates a nicely formatted team roster based on user input
+This is a command line Application that accepts user input and generates a nicely formatted team roster based on user input

-## Usage

 * when the user starts the application,the user is prompted to enter the team manager’s name, employee ID, email address, and office number
 * when the user enters the team manager’s name, employee ID, email address, and office number, the user is presented with a menu with the option to add an engineer or an intern or to finish building my team.